JulieH2016/week-7-project1/README.md

 -----------------------------------------
-# Oh, The Places You Will Go!
+# Oh, The Places We Will Go!

 #### Week 7 / Project 1
 #### UCF Coding Boot Camp - November/December 2016